 What does it all mean for the cards in your wallet?
 Bankrate.com explains how the reforms affect you.

 New credit card laws give you more protection.
 Take a look at the biggest consumer wins.

+- New credit card rules limit penalty fees.
 The last batch of CARD Act regulations passed help consumers understand fees and rate increases.

 8 ‘gotchas’ of the Credit CARD Act

 Now that all the provisions have rolled out, here’s where the CARD Act falls short.

 Use these tips for navigating the new credit environment and getting the most from your cards.